RyanLiu112/MRN/README.md

 # Meta-Reward-Net

-Official implementation of "Meta-Reward-Net: Implicitly Differentiable Reward Learning for Preference-based Reinforcement Learning".
-Our implementation is based on the official codebase of [B-Pref](https://github.com/rll-research/BPref).
+Official implementation of the NeurIPS 2022 paper: "Meta-Reward-Net: Implicitly Differentiable Reward Learning for Preference-based Reinforcement Learning".
+Our implementation is based on the official codebase of [B-Pref](https://github.com/rll-research/BPref) and [SURF](https://github.com/alinlab/SURF).

 ## How to install